 What you eat, and how much, is so important for your health and your waistline.

-- 1 small onion, finely chopped
+- 1 large onion, chopped

-- 1 courgette, finely chopped
+- 1 courgette, chopped

-- 1 teaspoon dried mixed herbs
+- 1 teaspoon dried mixed Italian herbs

 - 1 pinch ground black pepper

 If you or someone you care for has special dietary requirements, medical needs or an eating disorder, please seek advice from a registered healthcare professional.